FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Compatibility/README.md

 ---

+7. Sampler selection by `if(`.... `else`:
-7. You cannot assign a value to a sampler inside a function or shader in Linux/Mac code.
+   You cannot assign a value to a sampler inside a function or shader in Linux/Mac code.
+   This refers to the selection of the sampler to be used, not the parameters.
+   Instead, use separate `tex2D(`... calls for the relevant samper.
    For details, see  [lwks.com post # 152430](https://www.lwks.com/index.php?option=com_kunena&func=view&catid=7&id=143678&limit=15&limitstart=75&Itemid=81#152430).